Phil Vischer: Revival of VeggieTales

 In March 2019, Phil Vischer announced on his Twitter that he had re-teamed with his longtime partner Mike Nawrocki at TBN to revive the VeggieTales series.
 Just like previously, Vischer and Nawrocki would return to voice their characters and also work as writers for the new show.
 It marked the first time that Vischer had any control of the franchise since selling Big Idea at the end of 2003.
 At first, Vischer declined involvement in the TBN reboot until he realized that TBN intended to continue the concept of the original VeggieTales direct-to-video series, before it became a DreamWorks franchise.

 In 2021, Vischer announced on Twitter that he and Nawrocki had departed from the franchise after being denied greater creative control by Big Idea Entertainment and claimed that the unit was looking to recast their characters.

 Voice acting

 As the co-creator of VeggieTales, alongside Mike Nawrocki, he has voiced hundreds of characters.
 Among them being; Bob the Tomato, Archibald Asparagus, Pa Grape, Mr. Lunt, Jimmy Gourd, Mr. Nezzer, Philippe Pea and several others.

-Throughout the 1990s, Vischer has voiced Snap in Rice Krispies commercials alongside Nawrocki.

 With JellyTelly, he has been the puppeteer and voice of several characters including Buck Denver, Captain Pete, Helen Rosenfiddle, Sunday School Lady, and others.